davidschrooten/open-atlas-search/README.md

 ### Kubernetes/Helm (Recommended)

-The easiest way to deploy Open Atlas Search is using our Helm chart:
+The easiest way to deploy Open Atlas Search is using our Helm chart.
+We publish to both traditional repositories and OCI registries:

+#### Traditional Repository Method
 ```bash
 # Add the Helm repository
 helm repo add open-atlas-search https://davidschrooten.github.io/open-atlas-search